Understanding and Utilizing Emotional Intelligence in the Workplace

 We like and respect these people, don't we?

 Yes, we do.
 You know why?
 Because they have high emotional intelligence.

-According to Daniel Goleman, there are 5 components to it.
+According to Daniel Goleman, there are five components to it.
 The more you improve on each of these areas, the higher your emotional intelligence becomes.

-Self-awareness is the ability to carefully identify your: emotions, strengths, weaknesses, actions and understands how these influence others around you
+Self-awareness is the ability to carefully identify your emotions, strengths, weaknesses, actions and understand how these influence others around you.

-Self-awareness comes from the understanding of your own being.
+Self-awareness comes from the understanding of your being.
 You know your feelings and also how your actions and emotions can affect others.
-You are more aware of your surroundings since you actively observe it.
+You are more aware of your surroundings since you actively observe them.

-Self-regulation allows you to wisely manage your emotions and impulses.
+Self-regulation allows you to manage your emotions and impulses wisely.
 Self-regulation is all about your actions.
 How you act in control and take calculated decisions without getting carried away.

-Empathy is all about understanding others perspective without being cynical.
-The ability to put yourself in someone else’s shoes.
+Empathy is all about understanding others' perspectives without being cynical—the ability to put yourself in someone else's shoes.